 I always go outside of the resort and explore the area.
 The Amatara is in a quieter part of the island.
 Nevertheless, there are some smaller local eateries right outside of the hotel.
 If you turn left at the entrance, there is a nice Thai restaurant.
 It really depends which food you are used too.
 If it is the first time for you in the tropics or in Asia, I would stick to vegetarian dishes without eggs.
-There is also a Family Mart where you can buy snacks, drinks or toiletries you might have forgotten at home (the selection is small though).
-If you turn right at the entrance and walk up for about 500 m, there is a bigger selection of eateries and small shop.
+There is also a 7-11 shop (turn left when you leave the resort) where you can buy snacks, drinks or toiletries you might have forgotten at home (the selection is small though).
+If you turn right and walk up for about 500 m, there is a bigger selection of eateries and small shop.

 If you do not like to walk in the heat, the small shuttle bus of the hotel can take you to the entrance.
 And I am sure if you ask them nicely, they can also bring you to the area with the bigger range of restaurants.